 - 13 percent of email addresses identified as the most highly targeted recipients during the quarter ranked as such in the last report, reflecting attackers’ shifting focus.
 (Source)

-There are a different type of Phishing techniques, let us have a look at what they are-
+There are different types of Phishing techniques, let us have a look at what they are-

-1. Spear Phishing – In this technique, the hackers don’t send emails to unknowns for who they don’t have any info, but they do proper researches while sending fraud mails to them.
-It is an adequately targeted mail sharing technique.
+1. Spear Phishing – In this technique, the hackers don’t send emails to unknowns for who they don’t have any info, but they do proper research while sending fraud mails to them.
+It is an adequately targeted mail-sharing technique.

 2. Spam – Under this technique, the same type of email is sent to millions of people out there, from which those who reply, their details get used by those fraud people for wrong purposes.

 4. Fraud Links- Under this technique, a fake link is sent to you with the help of a mail or direct message.
-If you clicked on this link, then you are confirming to share your personal details to the hacker directly.
+If you clicked on this link, then you are confirming to share your details with the hacker directly.

 5. Trojan– This is a type of malware with the help of which hackers gets direct access to your data easily if your device is affected by this malware.